(The) New Release

-(the) New Release is the second and final studio album by American nu metal band Primer 55.
+(the) New Release is the second studio album by American nu metal band Primer 55.
 Released on August 14, 2001, the album peaked at number one on the Billboard Heatseekers chart and number 102 on the Billboard 200.
 It had one single, "This Life," which peaked at number 37 on Mainstream Rock Tracks.
 This would be the band's final record with Island Records, who allegedly cut support shortly after the album's release due to the September 11 attacks.

 Recording

 Primer 55 had underdone various lineup changes preceding and during the recording process of (the) New Release.
 After the band's first eighteen months of touring, guitarist Bobby Burns started writing the band's second major label album.
 He played all guitars and bass in the studio and brought in ex-Helmet drummer John Stanier.
 While in the studio, Burns also began talks with drummer Preston Nash of Dope with whom Primer 55 had previously toured.
 By May 2001, the band had officially recruited former Cut.Love.Kill bassist Chris Sprinkle but mere weeks later announced Kobie Jackson as their new bassist.